dwyl/flutter-bloc-tutorial/README.md

 ## 6. Give the Interface a New Look ✨ (Optional)

-We hope this tutorial was useful to you, because it certainly is useful to us!
+We hope this tutorial was useful to you, because it certainly is to us!
 Given we are developing our own [`App`](https://github.com/dwyl/app), this section will focus on changing the interface